16 Brands That Have Fanatical Cult Followings

 Surge, the Coca Cola-made soda modelled after a Norwegian soft drink, has maintained its following though the product has been off the market for 10 years.
 In its short, six-year lifespan, Surge was able to win over the hearts and taste buds of action sports enthusiasts (think Mountain Dew's target audience).

 Some loyalists are still actively campaigning for Coca Cola to have Surge make a comeback.
-'The Surge Movement: Dedicating to saving your favourite citrus soda,' a Facebook group with more than 15,000 likes, urges members to call Coke's headquarters in support of the soft drink.
+'The Surge Movement: Dedicating to saving your favourite citrus soda,' a Facebook group with over 6,000 members, urges members to call Coke's headquarters in support of the soft drink.

 Savesurge.org has the same mission, and tells its members that 'as long as their are people like us, independent bottlers, and even URGE in Norway - hope will not be lost' and Surge will return.